sansomlee/quantum/experiments/experiment-1-Deutschs-Algo.md

 ![alt text](resources/Deutsch.png)

 ### Notes
 As you can see, it first prepare two qubits repectively at |0> and |1> state.
 It then superpositions both qubits.
 By applying XOR function for the result of f(x) and the second qubit y, the sign of the result states will change.
-By apply Hadamard gate again to first qubits, the signal will then reveal if the function is a constant one or a balanced one.
+By refactoring the terms, the signs for the **first qubit** will change.
+Thus when apply Hadamard gate again to first qubits and measure, the signal 0 or 1 will then reveal respectively if the function is a constant or a balanced one.